-Our vision is to provide a unique outdoor laboratory for La Trobe University, that provides transformative experiences for its communities: its undergraduates and postgraduates, staff, local schools and its neighbours.
+Our vision is to provide a unique outdoor laboratory for La Trobe University, that provides transformative experiences for its community; including undergraduate and postgraduate students, staff, local schools and our neighbours.

 What we do